 The school has access to the support from Complex Needs Nursing Service, who can be used to support with ensuring good attendance alongside appropriate support for medical conditions.

-The school can also seek support from the Local Authority Medical Needs team with regards to appropriate attendance and support for pupils with specific medical needs, including mental health concerns and implementing advice from Clinical Psychiatry teams.
+The school can also seek support from the Local Authority Medical Needs team with regards to appropriate attendance and support for pupils with specific medical needs, including mental health concerns and implementing advice from Clinical teams.

 Leave of Absence for Holidays